-Principle component analyses generally agreed with the PERMANOVA results, revealing complex spatiotemporal assemblage variations (figure 5).
-PC1 and PC2 of the macrofauna abundance composition explained 18.14 and 15.94% of the total variation (figure 5a).
-More the 40% of the variation of peracarids (isopods, tanaids, and amphipods), aplacophorans, and hydroids were explained in the first two PCs.
-OR1-1219 samples were mostly characterized with high contributions of aplacophorans, tanids, and amphipods, while shallower-water OR1-1242 samples (S2, S3, S6, S7) were not.
-PC1 and PC2 of the macrofauna biomass composition explained 20.57 and 13.69% of the total variation (figure 5b).
-More the 40% of the variation of aplacophorans, mysids, ophiuroids, and decapods were explained by the first two PCs.
-In contrast with the abundance composition PCA figure, the distribution of samples better corresponded with the taxa vectors.
-Many OR1-1219 sites and deeper OR1-1242 sites (S1, S5) were characterized with high contributions of ophiuriods and aplacophorans.
-On the other hand, Shallower OR1-1242 sites (S2, S3, S6, and S7) were characterized with high contributions of mysids and decapods.
+Principle component analyses generally agreed with the PERMANOVA results, revealing spatiotemporal variations in assemblage composition (figure 5).
+The PC1 and PC2 explained 18.1% and 15.9% of the total variation in macrofauna abundance composition, respectively (figure 5a).
+Peracarids (i.e., isopods, tanaids, and amphipods), aplacophorans, and hydroids had the highest loading on the first two PCs.
+The March samples were mostly characterized by high contributions of aplacophorans, tanids, and amphipods, while the October samples from shallower sites (S2, S3, S6, S7) were not.
+In terms of the macrofauna biomass composition, PC1 and PC2 explained 20.6% and 13.7% of the total variation (figure 5b).
+Aplacophorans, mysids, ophiuroids, and decapods had the highest loading on the first two PCs.
+High contributions of ophiuroids characterized many March sites and the deeper October sites (S1, S5).
+The shallower March sites (i.e., S2, S6, and S7) were characterized by high decopod contributions.

 RDA analyses showed that the environmental drivers were similar between macrofauna abundance and biomass compositions (figure 6).
-The RDA1 and RDA2 explained and % of the total variation in the abundance composition, respectively (figure 6a).
+The RDA1 and RDA2 explained xx% and xx% of the total variation in the abundance composition, respectively (figure 6a).
 D50, Por, Chla, TOC, and CN were retained in the final RDA model.
 Oligochaetes, mysids, and aplacophorans had the highest loading on the first two RDA axes.
-In terms of the biomass composition, RDA1 and RDA2 explained and % of the total variance, respectively (figure 6b).
+In terms of the biomass composition, RDA1 and RDA2 explained xx% and xx% of the total variance, respectively (figure 6b).
 D50, Temp, Por, Chla, TOC, and CN were retained in the final RDA model.
 Decapods, mysids, and aplacophorans had the highest loading on the first two RDA axes.
 The two RDAs agreed that TOC, CN, and Chla were the main environmental variables that drove the assemblage differences between the March (Stations S4, S5, S6, and S7) and October sampling.
 On the other hand, S1 and S3 of OR1-1242 were distinct from the organic matter gradient.
 S1 of OR1-1242 was characterized with high D50.
 S3 in OR1-1242 was characterized with high Por and mysid contributions.
 The main difference between the two RDAs is that the biomass RDA specifically showed in influence of Temp on the shallower OR1-1242 sites (S2, S3, S6, S7).